Alexciao/wishlist/doc/SETUP.md

 $ docker compose logs -f
 ```
 - If you've done everything correctly, congratulations!
 Wishlist is now set up and updated live with data from your Notion database.
-- To visit Wishlist, you can just go to `http://your machine's local IP:9099`.
+- To visit Wishlist, you can just go to `http://your-local-ip:9099`.